zhangzhangzf/carla/Docs/core_concepts.md

 <h4>4th.
 Sensors and data</h4>

 Sensors are one of the most important actors in CARLA and their use can be quite complex.
 A sensor is attached to a parent vehicle and follows it around, gathering information of the surroundings for the sake of learning.
 Sensors, as any other actor, have blueprints available in the [Blueprint library](bp_library.md) that correspond to the types available.
-Currently these are:
+Currently, these are:

 * Cameras (RGB, depth and semantic segmentation).
 * Collision detector.